-This is the 23rd post of a 50 article series for beginners building marketing at B2B startups.
+This is the 23rd post of a 50 article series for new marketers at B2B startups.

-Inbound marketing requires a variety of different content types to appeal to various personas in our audience.
+Inbound marketing requires a variety of different content types to appeal to personas in your audience.
 Some people enjoy reading long ebooks, while others would prefer watching a webinar.
 One of the more popular content mediums is infographics: well designed graphics that visually display data to tell a story.

 1. Identify a data source